mcabreradev/the-music-finder/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style and conventions
+- Write tests for new features
+- Update documentation as needed
+- Ensure accessibility standards are maintained
+- Test across different browsers and devices

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.